gboehl/dynare/windows/README.txt

   https://www.dynare.org

-Note: Dynare comes with an automated uninstaller, which you can run from the “Add/Remove Programs” menu of the Control Panel.
+Note: Dynare comes with an automated uninstaller, which you can run from the “Add or remove programs” menu of the Control Panel.

 Using Dynare with MATLAB®